 - On 10 September the Secretary of State announced that bailiffs will not enforce evictions where local lockdown measures are in force which restrict access to premises to “prevent tenants being forced out of their home at an unsettling time In areas when the public health risks could be greater.”
 Guidance for bailiffs is promised.

 - During the announcement of 10 September, the Secretary of State said steps would be taken to prevent evictions taking place over the Christmas period other than in the most serious cases.
 He said that this would be achieved through guidance to bailiffs.

 - The Financial Conduct Authority (FCA) issued guidance to lenders advising them to operate payment holidays for owner occupiers and buy-to-let landlords of up to 3 months.
 On the 22 May, the FCA proposed that firms should, as appropriate, extend mortgages holidays for a further three months.
 This advice was confirmed on 2 June 2020.
 Lenders have been advised to exercise forbearance during the crisis.
 The FCA has said that lenders should not take forward repossession claims before 31 October 2020.

 - The Government announced £3.2 million in emergency funding for local authorities in England to support rough sleepers and other vulnerable homeless people into appropriate accommodation during the Covid-19 pandemic.
 By May nearly 15,000 vulnerable people who were sleeping rough, or at risk of sleeping rough, had been provided emergency accommodation.

-- The Government has set up a rough sleeping taskforce, headed by Dame Louise Casey, to develop plans to ensure that as few people as possible return to life on the streets.
+- The Government set up a rough sleeping taskforce to develop plans to ensure that as few people as possible return to life on the streets.
 To enable this the Next Steps Accommodation Programme is providing two distinct funding streams for local authorities and their partners in 2020/21: